yum

 Install a Python app, for all users

-You can also install a Python app from PyPi system-wide, by passing the --system
+You can also install a Python app from PyPi system-wide, passing in the --system

 switch: